A Fast and Lightweight Model for Causal Audio-Visual Speech Separation: Related Work

 \subsection{Non-causal AVSS Model}

-In recent years, most AVSS models with decent separation performance have adopted non-causal architectures \cite{wu2019time,li2023iianet,li2024audio,afouras2018deep,gao2021visualvoice,lin2023av,tao2024audio,AV-TFGridNet,pegg2023rtfs}, achieving notable improvements in separation performance by integrating both historical and future information.
+Early research on speech separation and enhancement largely centered on audio-only processing \cite{wang2018voicefilter,delcroix2018single,luo2019conv,agrawal2023monaural,ke2023single}.
+Many of these methods require pre-registered reference utterances to extract the target speaker, which limits their applicability in open-world scenarios.
+To mitigate these limitations, subsequent studies fused audio with visual cues, giving rise to audio-visual speech separation (AVSS).
+However, most AVSS models with decent separation performance have adopted non-causal architectures \cite{wu2019time,li2023iianet,li2024audio,afouras2018deep,gao2021visualvoice,lin2023av,tao2024audio,AV-TFGridNet,pegg2023rtfs}, achieving notable improvements in separation performance by integrating both historical and future information.
 Researchers have developed a variety of model architectures tackling the AVSS task, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), Transformers, and hybrid ones.
 Specifically, CNN-based models (e.g., AV-ConvTasNet \cite{wu2019time} and CTCNet \cite{li2024audio}) typically utilize time-domain convolutional networks and incorporate visual lip-reading features to enhance separation performance.
 However, such methods primarily perform audio-visual fusion through convolutional operations, resulting in large model parameter count and high computational complexity.
 Furthermore, they rely on future time-step information, making them challenging to deploy in real-time processing scenarios.
 RNN-based models (e.g., AV-DPRNN \cite{tao2024audio}) leverage deep recurrent structures to capture long-term dependencies.
 However, due to their sequential processing mechanism \cite{lei2018sru}, their computational efficiency is limited.
-Transformer-based models, represented by AV-SepFormer \cite{lin2023av}, achieve synchronous modeling of modal information through a dual-path Transformer architecture, which substantially improves separation performance.
+Transformer-based models, represented by AV-Sepformer \cite{lin2023av}, achieve synchronous modeling of modal information through a dual-path Transformer architecture, which substantially improves separation performance.
 Nonetheless, the computational complexity of such models scales quadratically along with sequence length, leading to increased computational burden and model size.
-Lastly, hybrid architecture models (e.g., AV-TFGridNet \cite{AV-TFGridNet} and RTFS-Net \cite{pegg2023rtfs}) integrate CNN, Transformer, and RNN modules to balance between performance and computational complexity, achieving superior separation results in offline speech separation tasks.
+Lastly, hybrid architecture models (e.g., AV-TF-GridNet \cite{AV-TFGridNet} and RTFS-Net \cite{pegg2023rtfs}) integrate CNN, Transformer, and RNN modules to balance between performance and computational complexity, achieving superior separation results in offline speech separation tasks.
 However, these methods typically rely on global information, thus limiting their application in real-time separation scenarios.
 In this paper, we aim to develop a causal AVSS method capable of operating under streaming processing conditions.